 We get phone inquiries each day about our music service for business.
 When we ask “what music service are you currently using” the answer, about a quarter of the time, is “SiriusXM satellite radio”.

-We also get many inquiries through the contact page our web site from dissatisfied users of SiriusXM satellite radio.
+Many inquiries also come through our contact page on our web site from dissatisfied users of SiriusXM satellite radio.
 Here are a few verbatim written comments:

-- We currently use XM, but would like to find a music system that is not so repetitive.
+- Our business currently uses XM, but would like to find a music system that is not so repetitive.

-- We currently have XM radio and are having issues with it.
-I would like to hear a little more about your services.
-We are a dental office in Florida.
+- I would like to hear a little more about your services.
+We have XM radio at a dental office in Florida and are having issues with it.
 Thank you!!!

 - We are an IT and technology provider for dental offices.
 Many of our clients use internet radio or SiriusXM but they are not happy with it.
-We are trying to find them a better solution.
+We’re trying to find them a better solution.

-- We currently use XM Radio for our restaurant, but it is very repetitive, and if we look for other channels that are a bit edgier, they tend to get too rough for our customers.
+- Our restaurant uses XM Radio, but it is very repetitive, and if we look for other channels that are a bit edgier, they tend to get too rough for our customers.

 - Currently using SiriusXM for business for music in our stores.
 Repetition is too high – employees complain they hear the same songs over and over all day.